-The Drill Solenoid controls air pressure to the Drive Cylinder, which provides the forward motion of the Drill's boring stroke.
+The Drill Solenoid controls air pressure to the side of the Drive Cylinder that provides the forward motion of the Drill's boring stroke.
 If the Drill Solenoid has stuck open, the drill will extend as soon as air is attached to the machine, regardless of whether the power is turned on.
 If the Drill Solenoid is clogged the Drill may not start or complete the pilot hole.